mortii/anki-morphs/docs/src/user_guide/usage/generators.md

 Using a study plan is convenient if you want to learn morphs from source materials in a specific sequence, e.g., TV show episodes, book series, etc.

-A study plan differs from a regular frequency file in the following ways:
+A study plan differs from a regular priority file in the following ways:
 - It is first sorted by input files, then morph frequency.
 - It has extra columns:
     - Learning status
     - File name

 The study plan generator basically does this:
-1. Creates a frequency file for each input file
+1. Creates a priority file for each input file
-2. Combines those frequency files
+2. Combines those priority files
 3. Removes duplicate morphs

-The resulting file can be used in the [note filter: morph priority settings](../setup/settings/note-filter.md#morph-priority) like any other frequency file.
+The resulting file can be used in the [note filter: morph priority settings](../setup/settings/note-filter.md#morph-priority) like any other priority file.

 > **Note**: that only the data from the `Morph-lemma`, and `Morph-inflection` columns are read by AnkiMorphs, so you can delete or modify the other columns if you want.